MSc Pharmaceutical Analysis

 The course consists of four theory and two practical modules running between October and April followed by examinations.

 If you pass all exams and wish to proceed to the MSc, you’ll undertake a 10-week research project.
 This will be in the University or at an external company or organisation.
-You’ll submit a thesis at the end of August.
+You’ll submit your thesis at the end of August.

 Course video